What is a credit report?

 Lenders use the information on your credit report to help them assess your financial behaviour.
 Using their own unique criteria, they will review this data along with other information you may provide such as your job and salary, and then decide if you’re a good candidate for credit.
 Typically they’re looking to assess whether you’re likely to repay what they lend you.

-It’s worth noting that lenders can only look at your credit report with your permission.
+It’s worth noting that lenders can only look at your credit report if they have a legitimate business reason.

 Organisations may also access certain aspects your credit report to confirm your identity to help prevent fraud.